DanLeiria/nlp-email-news/README.md

 HOST = "smtp.gmail.com" # If you use gmail like me, if not look on the internet what to add here USERNAME_EMAIL = "..." # Replace with your email here RECEIVER = "..." # Replace with your email here

+EXPECTED_YEARS = "80" # Replace with the number of years that you believe you will leave BIRTHDAY = "19/02/1997" # Replace with your birthday date (format: dd/mm/yyyy)
 ```